EtheaDev/SVGShellExtensions/README.md

 WARNING: currently the installer is not signed with a certificate: beware of blocking by Windows or antivirus.

-Look at this short video (1'47'') how to dowload, setup and use it:
+Look at this short video (1'47'') how to download, setup and use it:

 [![SVGShellExtensions](https://img.youtube.com/vi/B7hir4BGSJQ/0.jpg)](https://www.youtube.com/watch?v=B7hir4BGSJQ)